timeplus-io/docs/docs/js-udf.md

 ## Notes

-* Currently updating JS UDF is not implemented yet.
-You have to delete the UDF then create with new settings.

 * We will provide better testing tools in the future.

 * The custom JavaScript code is running in a sandbox with V8 engine.
 It won't impact other workspaces.